What is your full-time job?

 What advice you can give to current students in the School of Journalism?

 Don’t ever give up on pursuing your passion, be it news writing, advertising sales or photojournalism.
-The key thing in Journalism is that an opportunity will present itself at some time.
+The key thing in journalism is that an opportunity will present itself at some time.
 I have a lot of friends I work with who do what they didn’t study in school.
-I feel fortunate because for about 30 years, I am doing exactly what I wanted to do when I graduated from Missouri.
-While I could never have envisioned how the Internet has influenced our lives, I relish in the fact that I am involved with that aspect of journalism here at The Star.
+I feel fortunate because for about 30-plus years, I am doing exactly what I wanted to do when I graduated from Missouri.
+While I could never have envisioned how the Internet has influenced our lives, I relish in the fact that I am involved with a medium that embraces it.
+We now present the news in a variety of formats, whether that be in tablet, desk top, phone or newspaper.
+We are still practicing good journalism.

-What is your fondest memory from being in the Journalism School?
+What is your fondest memory from being in the Missouri School of Journalism?

 What is one thing that would surprise people about you?

 I am an avid whitewater river canoeist.
 I love to take trips to find the wildest river I can.
-The Big Piney in Arkansas and the Mulberry River in Arkansas are two of the more challenging rivers.
+The Big Piney and the Mulberry Rivers in Arkansas are two of the more challenging rivers.

 What did you want to be as a kid?